 Having an oven thermometer ensures that your baked goods are cooked evenly, every time.
 Your oven is more than likely at least 10 degrees off.
 This means that the temperature that you think you are baking at is not the true temperature in the oven.
 A thermometer will help with this.
 Inaccurate temperatures will ruin what you are baking.

-Most people like to open the oven door frequently to “check in” on the baked item.
+Many people like to open the oven frequently to Check on the baked item.
+That is a big No-No!
 What most people don’t know is that doing so throws off the temperature in the oven, and may prevent your baked goods from rising appropriately.
 If you absolutely have to check on your baked goods, do so quickly.
 Otherwise, take a chill pill, and let the oven do the work.

 Speaking of chill pills, if the recipe calls for chilling your dough, make sure to do so.
 Chilling cookie dough firms it up and prevents spreading.